Quaerite et invenietis — "Seek and you will find"

 National Oceanic and Atmospheric Administration (NOAA) Geostationary

-and the Princeton Environmental Institute, Princeton, NJ.
+(NCDC), Asheville, NC; and the Princeton Environmental Institute,

 In

-the United States, the peak in the amount of acres burned actually
+the peak in the number of wildfires actually occurred in 1981 with

 The National Interagency Fire Center (NIFC), the nation's center for